1Snipy/SnipyL-Music-Bot/README.md

 # **Contributing**

-We welcome contributions to PRSEK!
+We welcome contributions to SnipyL!
 If you'd like to contribute, please follow these steps:

 - Fork the repository.